Girls basketball: Top-ranked Blanchet beats Garfield and improves to 21-0

 Top-ranked Bishop Blanchet effectively closed the door on the Bulldogs by beating them at their own game.

-Nursing a one-point lead late, senior Annie Maher scored a pair of fast break layins for some breathing room as the Braves turned back Garfield 63-55 on Wednesday in the 3A Metro League semifinals at Hec Edmundson Pavilion.
+Nursing a one-point lead late, senior Annie Maher scored a pair of fast-break layins for some breathing room as the Braves turned back Garfield 63-55 on Wednesday in the 3A Metro League semifinals at Alaska Airlines Arena.

 “I think their high ball pressure really gets us, the whole game they are up on us trying to get the ball,” said Maher, who finished with seven points.
 “So for us it’s really a game of controlling the ball and settling down and trying to get it to a half-court game.